 crispy_forms is used to manage the HTML rendering of the forms in a finer and easier fashion than with the simple Django form API.

 crispy-forms-foundation is a supplement to implement the rendering with the structure (tags, styles, etc.) used in Foundation.

 datadownloader

-Add 'django-datadownloader' to your project to manage data (media/db).
+Add django-datadownloader to your project to dump datas (media/db) from admin interface.